7RU7H/CTFs/HackTheBox/Retired-Machines/SolidState/SolidState-Writeup.md

 Disclaimer I ran into the rsip protocol, the primilary exploit for this machine and walkthrough forgetting this a TJ Null box.
 I do not know the PrivEsc and di not read it.
 The challenge here would be very OSCP-esque recon or die; rerunning old recon attempts from long months past,  in the background being the other OSCP-esque methodological must for me returning to this box regardless of sort of knowing how the inital steps of this box are.
 There is also a metasploit module for the intital phase of the box.

-Little did I know this was going to be the equivent of Going Postal, except I just get kept in the cell till I eat the walls away with learn how to email people -  like real life.
+LiTTLe did I know this was going to be the equivent of Going Postal, except I just get kept in the cell till I eat the walls away with learn how to email people -  like real life.
 I am not an email person.
 Maybe one day I will be.
 Hopeful soon I will ajust to the discord server post covid world.

 ## Recon
-The time to live(ttl) indicates its OS.
+The time to live(TTL) indicates its OS.
 It is a decrementation from each hop back to original ping sender.
 Linux is < 64, Windows is < 128.
 ![](HackTheBox/Retired-Machines/SolidState/Screenshots/ping.png)

 Considering I already knew this stuff, but is not obvious to a random person trying this box.
 Just wait for prompts with nc.
 It makes no intuitive sense regardly, but these systems seem like a begone age that stil exist in the real world behind modern tech and teams.